sporp/pico-an-os/README.md

 ### 3D MODEL MADE IN OPENSCAD

-There's an STL file for holding together the usb-a to micro-usb adapter (that I have bent at a right angle), the pic and a keyboard switch.
+There's an STL file for holding together:
+1) the usb-a to micro-usb adapter (that I have bent at a right angle)
+2) the pico
+3) a keyboard switch

 It's a fun little dongle to dangle out the front of your computer!

 ![Dongle Danglin'](innie.jpg)